yokolet/new-note/algo/strings/2022-11-04-reverse-vowels-of-a-string.md

 - String
 date: 2022-11-04 14:20 +0900
 ---
-## Introduction
-Since the problem asks reversing vowels only, the two pointers approach works well.
-Starting from leftmost and rightmost characters, increment or decrement indices until those come to the vowel.
-Swap two vowels, then increment the left pointer and decrement the right pointer.
-When the left exceeds the right, we can get the answer.

 ## Problem Description
 > Given a string `s`, reverse only all the vowels in the string and return it.